cloudspannerecosystem/spanner-gaming-sample/README.md

 ### Setup infrastructure

-You can either set up the Spanner infrastructure using the gcloud command line or Terraform.
-Instructions for both are below.

-> **NOTE:** The Terraform scripts also create a GKE Autopilot cluster.

 Before you set up the infrastructure, it is important to enable the appropriate APIs using the gcloud command line.

 You must [install and configure gcloud](https://cloud.google.com/sdk/docs/install-sdk).